 We assume you have some working knowledge about VPNs.
 So in this guide, we’ll focus on how to use VPN with Tails to keep you secure.

 The Tails organization doesn’t recommend using VPNs as a replacement for Tor, as their goals are incompatible.
-However, certain use cases might warrant that you use a VPN with Tails for even greater benefits.
+However, certain use cases might warrant using a VPN with Tails for even greater benefits.

-There are two primary ways to use a VPN with the Tails operating system.
+There are two primary ways to VPN with the Tails operating system.

 This method adds a VPN hop after the Tor network’s end.

-There are a considerable number of disadvantages, too, when using a VPN connection after Tor.
+There are many disadvantages, too, when using a VPN connection after Tor.

 Here, the VPN connection is established before connecting to Tor.
 This method offers many benefits.